X

 Understood sir.
 Thank you and all the best.
 Thank you.

 Thank you Mohit.
-Our next question come from the line of Pradyumna Chaudhary from GM Financial Group Investments.
+Our next question comes from the line of Pradyumna Choudhary from JM Financial Group Investments.
 Please go ahead.

-Yeah hi.
-Thank you for the opportunity.
-I just had a question regarding raw material cost.
-Now that we’re seeing the silver prices really going up so what could be the impact in terms of like if you could quantify how much silver contributes to our total cost and how do we really plan on hedging from the same in terms of where the tariff has already been fixed but the project is yet to be set up completely.
+Hi, good morning.
+I just had a question regarding raw material cost now that they’ve seen silver prices really going up.
+So what could be the impact in terms of — like if you could quantify how much silver contributes to our total cost?
+And how do we plan on hedging from the same in terms of where

 Ashish Khanna

-Okay, can you just quantify silver Muslim, what percentage of total cost it contributes in a solar project for us?
+Okay.
+Can you just quantify in silver usually what percentage of total cost it contributes in a solar project for us?

 Ashish Khanna